- ENVIRONMENT AND CLIMATE CHANGE

 - GOVERNANCE AND DEMOCRACY

 Algeria and Germany can look back on a long collaborative partnership, and GIZ has had its own office in Algiers since 1993.
 Most of GIZ Algeria’s activities are commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-Currently 80 national and 11 international employees are working in the country (as of 31.12.2017).
+Currently 80 national, 11 international employees and one CIM expert are working in the country (as of 31.12.2017).

 Algeria is the largest and most populous country in the Maghreb.
 Its gross domestic product (GDP) increases on average by 1.4 per cent a year.
 However, the economy remains heavily dependent on the production and export of oil and gas.
 Nearly half of the country’s 40 million inhabitants are under the age of 25.
 Algeria’s main economic policy challenge is therefore to create a sufficient number of jobs for a young population that is continuing to grow.
 The country’s natural resources are under increasing pressure from high economic and population growth as well as climate change, especially in the fertile north of the country, where 68 per cent of the population lives on just one fifth of the country’s territory.